 Understand The Overall Concept

 With this information, you now have a clear picture of what is the 70% rule in house flipping.
-However, this rule is far from written in stone for flipping a house.
+However, this rule for flipping a house is far from being written in stone.
 It is a misnomer word rule and a loose guideline that offers a fast shorthand for reference framing.

 Applications of the 70% Rule in Real Estate:

-The 70% Rule is highly beneficial in house flipping as it will help you to instantly evaluate if a potential deal is a correct ballpark.
-However, you should not make all the offers based on the 70% rule on house flipping.
+The 70% Rule is highly beneficial in house flipping as it will help you to evaluate if a potential deal is a correct ballpark instantly.
+However, it would help if you did not make all the offers based on the 70% rule on house flipping.

-Nevertheless, it is a simple framework that will help you to evaluate the prospective deals.
-What makes the 70% rule in house flipping an effective guideline is its element of simplicity.
+Nevertheless, it is a simple framework that will help you evaluate prospective deals.
+What makes the 70% rule in house flipping a practical guideline is its element of simplicity.

 It allows you to ignore all the other things apart from the two most important numbers when looking at a deal for the first time.
 These include the repair costs and the ARV.

 Make sure you get these numbers right before you determine the amount you will pay for your property.
-The next thing you need to do is to analyze the comps in the market with a lot of detail.
+The next thing you need to do is analyze the comps in the market in a lot of detail.

-You also need to get the opinion of the Realtor on the ARV.
+It would help if you also got the opinion of the Realtor on the ARV.
 If the comps mirror the said property less closely, you should consider the ARV estimate less accurate.

-Based on the estimated repair costs and ARV, you may work backward in determining the most ideal offer price.
+Based on the estimated repair costs and ARV, you may work backward to determine the ideal offer price.
 How much you offer will determine your profits from the real estate deal.

-All these are really some important pointers that you need to keep in your mind at any cost when you are planning on “how to start your own house flipping business?”
+All these are really some essential pointers that you need to keep in mind at any cost when you are planning on “how to start your own house flipping business?”

 The Mathematics Behind the House Flipping Deal: